GPUOpen-LibrariesAndSDKs/brotli_g_sdk/README.md

 ```
 ## Sample

-Source code of a sample demostrating the usage of BrotliG APIs is provided in the `sample` directory.`Build.bat` builds the sample by default.
+Source code of a sample demostrating the usage of Brotli-G APIs is provided in the `sample` directory.`Build.bat` builds the sample by default.

 Sample build output `bin\Release\brotlig.exe`.